madiator/smarter.github.io/_posts/2018-05-28-deliberate-practice.markdown

 ## How does it help: Better Mental representations

 Consider reading: when you started out reading (as a child, I suppose), you would read character by character, and then read out the word.
 As time went by, you were able to "internalize" words and were able to read out word by word, instead of character by character.
-What happened here is that your mental represenation of language improved.
+What happened here is that your mental representation of language improved.
 When you look at a word (e.g. elephant), you immediately know what the word is, instead of reading it out as e-l-e-p-h-a-n-t.

-Similary, experts when compared to others, have much better mental representations in their domains.
+Similarly, experts when compared to others, have much better mental representations in their domains.
 For example, Chess players parse the board much differently than the rest of us.
 When most of us look at the board, we see the individual pieces and the grid and get a rough idea about what the pieces are doing.
 An absolute new beginner who hasn't seen a chess board before will not even be able to grasp as much information as you do.

 Expert chess players, on the other hand, absorb in a lot more information --- they see which pieces are weakly positioned vs. which ones are strongly positioned.
 They probably almost see a story that is playing out on the board.
 If you show a valid board, and then ask them to recall, they are able to recall very well.
 I, on the other hand, will struggle to recall a few pieces here and there.
 Also, interestingly, if you show an invalid board, with the pieces placed incorrectly, they will struggle to recall the board!

-The point about mental represntations is that better mental representations help you think faster and clearer than others.
+The point about mental representations is that better mental representations help you think faster and clearer than others.
 And deliberate practice helps to hone the mental representations.

 There are of course a number of other factors that help and influence expertise (for example, it helps a lot to have great teachers and to get immediate feedback so as to correct your mistakes), and Ericsson does a great job about explaining all of this.